 - Cover the casserole dish with foil and bake for 30 minutes, then remove the foil and broil for a few minutes (watch it carefully) until the cheese is bubbly and browned.

 - Let the casserole sit for 5-10 minutes, then use a spatula to cut it into individual portions.
+Season with extra salt & pepper if needed.
 Note: Especially when it's still hot, you won't get nice, even squares with a perfectly even cheese layer.
 It'll mix together a bit, but I went for plenty of sauce (especially so leftovers aren't dry).

 - Feel free to change up the cheese layer a bit... you don't need to stick to the cheeses I suggest.